quat1024/incorporeal-3/README.md

 ## Things left to do

-* Computer mod
+* Finish up computer mod
-* Ticket conjurer HUD overlay when you're holding one
+  * gameplay tweaks
+  * documentation
+  * models and textures
+  * entity support for the thingies
 * release:)

 ## Things that will not be ported